facundobianco/homeassistant/README.md

 <img src="https://i.ibb.co/4RmpKyG/Screen-Shot-2020-08-29-at-15-52-13.png" alt="Screen-Shot-2020-08-29-at-15-52-13" height="7%" />

 Take a look at "*Wind direction*" sensor (in *sensors.yaml*) and entity configuration in *views/weather.yaml*.

+### Radio on Google Chromecast / Home

+Listen to your favorite radio in one or all of your Google speakers.

+It uses many components, take a look at names that contain "speakers" or "radio" (in *configuration.yaml*, *automations.yaml*, *input_select.yaml* and *scripts.yaml*).

+This solution is based on [Chromecast Radio with station and player selection](https://community.home-assistant.io/t//12732)

 ## Integrations